 Finally, if you’re looking for a little shade, Crocker Grove is home to the largest and oldest Monterey Cypress trees alive today.
 We also recommend stopping by Huckleberry Hill, long rumored to be Robert Louis Stevenson’s inspiration for Treasure Island.

-To see all these places and more, we recommend taking our Scenic 17-Mile Self-Guided Driving Tour, available through the Action Tour Guide app on iOS and Android devices.
+To see all these places and more, we recommend taking our Scenic 17-Mile Self-Guided Driving Tour, available through the Action Tour Guide.